brucemcpherson/bmUnitTester/dependencies.md

 # Google Apps Script Project: bmUnitTester
-This repo (bmUnitTester) was automatically updated on 3/29/2023, 1:41:12?PM by GasGit
+This repo (bmUnitTester) was automatically updated on 1/9/2025, 4:17:13 PM by GasGit

 For more information on gasgit, see the [desktop liberation site](https://ramblings.mcpher.com/drive-sdk-and-github/migrategasgit/ "desktop liberation")